 Great for KS1 Science – exploring the body

-You could easily adapt this activity for older children, by asking them to draw and label major organs themselves.
-Maybe even plotting the route of food through the body?
+You could easily adapt this activity for older children by asking them to draw and label major organs themselves.
+Maybe even plot the route of food through the body.

-It also works really well as a preschool science activity and for Early Years Foundation Stage
+It also works well as a preschool science activity and for Early Years Foundation Stage.

 Physical Development → Health and self-care → ELG